tarwn/lessthandot-hugo/blogs/content/posts/2010-01-13-find-out-what-percent-of-the-log-is-bein-2008.md

 ReportServerTempDB      3264
 model                   2240</pre>

 And just as with the log size query, you can see _Total is the first thing listed and it is actually a sum of all the data files in the query.
-The numbers don&#8217;t add up in my output because I removed some database names after running the query.
+The numbers don't add up in my output because I removed some database names after running the query.

 I will be back with another post tomorrow showing you how you can use the sys.dm\_os\_performance_counters dynamic management view to see if you are still using any deprecated features in your database.